ManuelSchmitz/SCAM/Readme.md

    4. The dispatcher will send a `command` / `mine` message to all same-group agents.
 8. The same-group agents will start mining ...

+A task can only be created when all agents are either `Disabled` or `Idle`.

+### `command:init-airspace`

+Forcibly re-initialises the airspace geometry.
+This usually leads to undefined agent flight behaviour, including possible collisions.

+This command exists for rare situations, and should only be called by experts.
+The airspace is automatically initialised when a new task is created.

 ## Air Traffic Control (ATC)

 ATC pevents collisions in mid-air.
 It grants permissions to the agents when it is safe for them to proceed into protected areas of the airspace.

 Generally, agents move along horizontal planes, so called _flight levels_.
 Each agent has its own flight level.
+Flight levels are assigned when an agent requests any airspace lock.

 Agents can also move vertically, accross the flight levels of other agents.
 This happens at the mining site, or near the base.
 Agents must aquire a local airspace lock for that: